Phuket Sandbox Latest News:

-To enter Thailand at the moment you must quarantine for 14 nights and 15 days in a special quarantine hotel in Bangkok.
+To enter Thailand at the moment you must complete a mandatory quarantine.
+For fully vaccinated travellers the length is 7 days, for non-vaccinated tourists arriving by air it is 10 days and for non-vaccinated tourists arriving by land, it is 14 days (in reality 14 nights and 15 days).
 During this time, you are not allowed to leave the hotel.
 (See up to date Thailand travel restrictions here.)

-On 1st July 2021, however, the Phuket Sandbox scheme allowed international travellers to skip this burdensome requirement and simply spend 14 days on the island of Phuket at the start of their Thailand trip in order to be able to travel to other parts of Thailand.
+On 1st July 2021, however, the Phuket Sandbox scheme was launched, allowing international travellers to skip this burdensome requirement and simply spend 14 days (now only 7 days) on the island of Phuket at the start of their Thailand trip in order to be able to travel to other parts of the country.
 (If you only plan to travel to Phuket, there is no minimum number of days that you need to stay on the island.)

 In order to take part in the Phuket Sandbox scheme, you must be fully vaccinated with a vaccine that has been approved by the World Health Organisation (WHO) or registered with the Thai Ministry of Public Health (MoPH).

 For most of the vaccines, you will need to have had two vaccines before you can travel, (apart from the Janssen Johnson & Johnson vaccine, which provides full immunisation after just one dose).
 Mix and match vaccines will not be accepted (for example, if you have had one AstraZeneca jab and one Pfizer jab).

 You will need to show a vaccine card/certificate or adequate proof of vaccination before boarding the plane to Thailand.
 At least 2 weeks (but not more than one year) must have passed since you were inoculated before you can travel.
 If you have had COVID-19 and are fully recovered, you will still need to be vaccinated in order to travel to Thailand.